akilmuh/profile/README.md

 ### 1. **[Export-Import Data Management](#)**
 A project simulating the processing and validation of export-import documents for a customs office.
 - Processed over 100 documents ensuring data accuracy.
-- Used SQL for data validation and reporting.

 ### 2. **[Google Data Analytics Capstone](#)**
 Part of the Google Data Analytics Certificate program.